jamieson1995/AStar-Pathfinding/README.md

 No other additional assets such as pictures have been included

-To download full game on a computer please visit: https://github.com/jamieson1995/AStar-Pathfinding/releases
+To download the full game on a computer please visit: https://github.com/jamieson1995/AStar-Pathfinding/releases

 To see my other work please visit: https://github.com/jamieson1995/